 I know that I don’t do enough to support my kids.
 Some days I fall into the standard task master role, you need to do x, y and z.
 But I do make an effort to praise my children so that today’s to-do list isn’t all they hear from me.
 I will never have the time or energy to give my boys everything they need or want in life.
 But my hope is that when my time comes, they will have the tools to succeed in life and be happy.
 My boys know resiliency.
 They know grace.
 They know love and forgiveness.
 They know manners.
 They know hard work.
 They know (though sometimes forget) that the latest toy isn’t going to fill their cup with happiness but that experiences with loved ones does.

 Tonight, I asked my oldest if he wanted to eat again between his hockey pictures and his game.
 He was standing with several of the other players when I went over to ask.
 They were joking around and he finally figured out where he wanted me to get him food and what he wanted.
 I started walking away and he called out to me, “Thanks Mom!”
 I threw back a “You’re welcome” over my shoulder.
 Then, in front of his teammates, my almost 16-year-old boy said, “I love you!”
 It made my heart swell.
 I did my best to not act like a spazz and gush back.
-So, I through back over my shoulder, “Love you too!” and gushed to one of the other moms instead.
+So, I threw back over my shoulder, “Love you too!” and gushed to one of the other moms instead.

 Any mom of a teenager knows how precious that is.
 That my son has the courage to express his feelings and to be genuine in front of his friends and it not affect his “cool” factor or care what others think is huge.